 One side also has a traditional groove to catch liquids while cutting meat or fruit, while the other features a series of carved-in cups to hold and organize the bits you’ve chopped.
 You really can’t go wrong with a board this lovely and useful!

-Sonder Los Angeles, Large End Grain Teak Wood Cutting Board, 17x13x1.5in with Sorting Compartments, Non-Slip Feet, Juice Groove (Gift Box Included)
+Sonder Los Angeles, Large Thick End Grain Teak Wood Cutting Board with Non-Slip Feet, Juice Groove, Sorting Compartments 17x13x1.5 in (Gift Box Included)

 Beautiful end-grain design and a sturdy base.